 Rutgers-Camden political science majors have successfully followed a number of different career paths.
 These options include: law degrees, graduate study in political science; professional degrees in public administration and public policy; government service; work for political organizations or legislators at the local, state, and national levels; and teaching.

 Undoubtedly, the largest single group of students are pre-law.
 Although there is no requirement that law applicants major in a particular field of study, historically political science attracts a huge proportion of students who intend to pursue their juris doctor degree.
-At Rutgers-Camden, Dr. Kirsten Nussbaumer of the Political Science Department is the campus pre-law advisor and teaches most of the law-related courses.
+At Rutgers-Camden, Dr. Maureen Donaghy of the Political Science Department is the campus pre-law advisor and teaches most of the law-related courses.

 Thinking of Law School?